SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 *&---------------------------------------------------------------------*

 "NOTE:
-"To send emails, administrative tasks has to be performed.
+"To send emails, administrative tasks have to be performed.
 Refer to the "SAP Help Portal documentation and the cheat sheet example.

     TRY.